- Blog homepage

 PRO TIP: Ship your skis and snowboard ahead of travel.
 We did not do this.
 The image of six people navigating one of the world's busiest train stations with oversized ski bags and roller luggage is funny in retrospect but could've been easily avoided.
 Japan's ski shipping services are efficient and affordable.
 Build one extra day between your gear's arrival and your own.
 Do yourself the favor.

-From Tokyo Station, we boarded the Shinkansen, Japan's famous bullet train, bound for Nagano the main train station, with access to Hakuba Valley and other parts of the mountains on Honshu.
+From Tokyo Station, we boarded the Shinkansen, Japan's famous bullet train, bound for Nagano train station, the main gateway to Hakuba Valley ski resort and the broader Nagano ski region on Honshu.

 PRO TIP: We were lucky to have a team of Mountain Travel Experts handling the flights, trains and private transfers.
-They've done it before and they can do it again for your Japan ski vacation.
+They've done it before and they can do it again for your Hakuba Valley ski vacation.

-Before a single ski boot was buckled, our second day in Japan delivered one of the most memorable experiences of the entire trip, and it had nothing to do with ski resorts.
+Before a single snowboard boot was put on, our second day in Japan delivered one of the most memorable experiences of the entire trip, and it had nothing to do with ski resorts.

 Here is what the day looks like:

 The mountains here are stunning.
 There is a reason it is known as the Japanese Alps.
-Steep dramatic peaks, pine tree forests and the kind of vertical you expect to find in Europe.
+Steep dramatic peaks, pine tree forests and vertical you expect to find in Europe or Colorado.
 The valley hosted alpine events at the 1998 Winter Olympics, and the quality of the terrain reflects that legacy.

 Where we stayed: Phoenix Chalets

-Shiga Kogen is a completely different experience from Hakuba, and that is precisely what makes it worth the trip.
+Shiga Kogen is a completely different experience from Hakuba Valley, and that is precisely what makes it worth the trip.

-PRO TIP: Shiga Kogen is about 3 hours by bus from Hakuba — easy to add as the next stop on a multi-resort itinerary.
+PRO TIP: Shiga Kogen is about 3 hours by bus from Hakuba Valley.
+It is easy to add as the next stop on a multi-resort itinerary.

 Japan's largest ski area encompasses 19 interconnected ski zones across a high volcanic plateau in Nagano Prefecture.
 Our group rode all day and never did the same run twice.
 Even in spring, we were still finding great snow tucked in the trees.
-The vibe is noticeably more Japanese than Hakuba — fewer international visitors, quieter and more local.
-Ichinoise is the main village area with restaurants and izakayas (a popular pub-style, laid back restaurant you find all over Japan), but the après scene is minimal.
+The vibe is noticeably more Japanese than Hakuba.
+There are fewer international visitors, it's quieter and more local.
+Ichinoise is the main village area with restaurants and izakayas (a popular pub-style, laid-back restaurant you find all over Japan), but the après scene is minimal.
 Shiga Kogen is the kind of place you go specifically for the skiing and the quiet.

 Who is Shiga Kogen for?